Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

 In the case of the cylinder, it has many loop cuts along its length so that it can bend at those points to deform along the particle path.

-The Particle Instance modifier *Create Along Paths* button works for hair (strand) particles as well as with keyed particles.
+The Particle Instance modifier *Create Along Paths* works for hair (strand) particles as well as with keyed particles.
 In this case the mesh of the Particle Instance modifier will follow the length and profile of the hair strands paths.

 .. note::

-   Strands when they are generated instantly die when created so for the *Create Along Paths* button to be of any use, you must also have the *Dead* button activated.
+   Strands when they are generated instantly die when created so for the *Create Along Paths* checkbox to be of any use, you must also have the *Dead* checkbox activated.
-   Otherwise the path a mesh has taken will not be visible!